Frequently asked questions regarding probate

 - preparing and completing estate administration accounts

-If there is no existing funeral plan, the executives of the deceased's will or the nearest relative under the intestacy rules are responsible for arranging the funeral.
-The costs can be reimbursed from the deceased estates, however there may be a deposit which has to be paid upfront.
+If there is no existing funeral plan, the executives of the deceased's Will or the nearest relative under the intestacy rules are responsible for arranging the funeral.
+The costs can be reimbursed from the deceased's estates, however there may be a deposit which has to be paid upfront.

-Although the deceased bank account will be frozen after their death, many banks are prepared to release funds in advance of obtaining a grant of probate to help pay for the funeral.
+Although the deceased's bank account will be frozen after their death, many banks are prepared to release funds in advance of obtaining a grant of probate to help pay for the funeral.